Cloverdale Traditional School Code of Conduct

 - establish and maintain appropriate balances between individual and collective rights, freedoms and responsibilities.

-This is how we expect Cloverdale students to conduct themselves at school, while going to and from school, and while attending any school function at any location.
+Cloverdale Traditional School students are expected to conduct themselves in an acceptable manner at school, while going to and from school, and while attending any school function at any location.

 - engaging in the various learning activities in an appropriate manner by helping to make the school a safe, caring and orderly place by: